sueszli/realEstateScraper/README.md

 **Future Improvements**

-Optimization:
+> Optimization:
-* only scrape links from prefered districts in Standard
+> * only scrape links from prefered districts in Standard
+>

-Bugs:
+> Bugs:
-* StandardScraper splits lines into 2 seperate ones
+> * StandardScraper splits lines into 2 seperate ones
-* invalid data in scraped rows
+> * invalid data in some scraped rows